rue/giraffe/doc/README.markdown

 - rdiscount
 - rubypants

-Sinatra (the web framework) is included as a submodule:
+Sinatra (the web framework) is included as a submodule.
+To set it up, issue the following from the project root:

-    $ cd $GITWIKIDIR
     $ git submodule init
     $ git submodule update